jinchow-zf/STEANet/README.md

-# Efficient Affective Representation Learning in User-Generated Videos via Spatiotemporal Emotion Adaptation Network
+# Efficient learning of affective representations in user-generated videos via spatiotemporal emotional adaptation network

-This repo is the official implementation of "Efficient Affective Representation Learning in User-Generated Videos via Spatiotemporal Emotion Adaptation Network".
+This repo is the official implementation of "Efficient learning of affective representations in user-generated videos via spatiotemporal emotional adaptation network".

 ## Introduction